malforge/malforge.github.io/_mod-index.md

 # Space Engineers – Mod API Documentation

-Welcome to the **unofficial** API reference for modding *Space Engineers*.
 This site documents the classes, interfaces, and methods available to mod developers.

-> **⚠️ WARNING: This documentation generator is experimental for the Mod API.**
-> The documentation generator has been thoroughly tested for the Programmable Block API, but the Mod API is new territory.
-> There may be rendering issues, missing information, or other anomalies we haven't discovered yet.
-> The best way to find problems is to use it - so please report any issues you encounter!

 ---